 Large sewers and special facilities known as ‘trunks’ are shared among benefiting landowners by means of the Permanent Area Contribution (PAC) program.
 Smaller pipes are generally not shared and are solely paid by the benefiting landowner.
 PAC is charged to all properties in a PAC Basin whether the facilities are built or not, as long as the PAC Rates are established.

-PAC and EA payments are collected at SUB or DP whichever comes first via a Servicing Agreement between the landowner and the City.
-The SSTC is collected at DP application.
+PAC and EA payments are collected at subdivision or development permit, whichever comes first, via a Servicing Agreement between the landowner and the City.
+The SSTC is collected at the time of the development permit application.

 In commercial and industrial areas, funding of some drainage facilities may be through the Local Improvement Financing subject to some conditions and the Bylaw.